Communications in Hong Kong: Terrestrial television

 There are a total of nine terrestrial television channels in Hong Kong, owned by three television networks, one of which is a public broadcaster.

 Hong Kong's terrestrial commercial TV networks can also be seen in Macau, via cable.

 TVB

-Television Broadcasts Limited operates TVB Jade, TVB Pearl, J2, TVB News and J5, of which Jade and Pearl are available on analogue frequencies.
+Television Broadcasts Limited operates TVB Jade, TVB Pearl, TVB Plus (formerly two separate channels, TVB J2 and J5), and TVB News, of which Jade and Pearl are available on analogue frequencies.
 TVB is the city's first commercial terrestrial television network (Asia Television (ATV) began as a subscription television network), and is the city's predominant TV network.

 HKTVE

 HK Television Entertainment operates ViuTV, which is a Cantonese general entertainment channel.
 The network is mandated by its service license to launch a 17-hour English television channel on or before 31 March 2017.
+The English channel named "ViuTVsix" officially launched on March 31, 2017 (local time).

 ViuTV does not broadcast on analogue frequencies.

 RTHK

 Public broadcaster RTHK operates three digital channels, two of which have been simulcast on analogue frequencies formerly used by ATV since April 2, 2016.